-Understanding the Federal Funds Rate
+What Is the Federal Funds Rate?

 The federal funds rate is the interest rate banks charge each other for loans overnight.
-When banks have excess cash on hand, they lend to other banks that need to boost their balances.
+When banks have excess cash on hand, they lend it to other banks that need to boost their balances.
 The weighted average interest rate of all the loan negotiations between these banks is known as the effective federal funds rate.

-The federal funds rate is important because it’s the central interest rate of the U.S. financial market.
-It has an indirect impact on longer-term rates, such as the interest rates on mortgages, other loans, and savings accounts.
-So, knowing how the federal funds rate works could help consumers better understand how much a mortgage or refinance will cost them.
+The federal funds rate is important because it’s the central interest rate for the U.S. financial market.
+It directly affects the rates that banks pay and earn on overnight lending, which means it has an indirect effect on longer-term rates, such as the interest rates on mortgages, other loans, and savings accounts.

 Who sets the federal funds rate?